1. What is AWS ECS?

-- It also means that you don’t need to manage control plane, nodes, or add-ons.
-It’s integrated with tools, such as Amazon Elastic Container Registry and Docker.
+- It also means you don’t need to manage control planes, nodes, or add-ons.
+It’s integrated with tools such as Amazon Elastic Container Registry and Docker.
 This integration makes it easier for teams to focus on building the applications, not the environment.

 2. What is AWS Spot Instance?

 - A Spot Instance is an instance that uses spare EC2 capacity that is available for less than the On-Demand price.

 - Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can significantly lower your Amazon EC2 costs.

 3. What is our use case?

 - We will deploy the customer’s dockerized applications to AWS ECS-managed container service.